ShazStar/blog/_posts/2025-09-10-UPS_NUT_Setup.md

 ## Client PC Setup

-Time to move onto client PC setup, this will cover TrueNAS Scale, macOS and Windows.
+Time to move onto client PC setup, this will cover TrueNAS Scale, macOS, Linux and Windows.

 ### TrueNAS Scale
 This is pretty easy and straightforward to setup actually, all you need is go to System Settings -> Services and setup UPS in there, here's my settings, everything is pretty self explanatory: <img src="{{ site.baseurl }}/images/20250910_UPS/TrueNAS_Setup.png" width="800"/>